Calculating AC size is crucial to keeping your home cool. Lucky for you, I’ve got three methods to help you nail that calculation!

-You use this method for large homes or commercial buildings above around 9,000 square feet.
-At this square footage, you want to nail the size of your central air conditioning unit the best you can.
-There’s no room for errors.
+This method is perfect for large homes or commercial buildings over 9,000 square feet, where nailing the right size of central air conditioning unit is crucial.
+There’s just no wiggle room for mistakes at this scale.

-- Use the comfort chart from the ‘American Society of Heating & Ventilating Engineers.’
-You want to identify the comfort region inside your air-conditioned space.
+- Use the comfort chart from the ‘American Society of Heating & Ventilating Engineers’ to pinpoint the comfort zone in your air-conditioned space.

-- Use the ‘Manual J’ method to calculate the heat gain in all rooms.
-This calculation will consider both inside and outside design variables.
+- Employ the ‘Manual J’ method to calculate the heat gain in all rooms, considering both inside and outside design variables.

 - Calculate the duct size in each room.

-It’s no different than with cars.
-A car may have a max fuel efficiency at a constant speed of 60 miles per hour.
-But most people’s driving is erratic with excessive gassing and breaking.
-And this is the conundrum of trying to size the perfect AC unit.
+Think about cars.
+A car might have maximum fuel efficiency at a constant speed of 60 miles per hour, but let’s be real—most people’s driving is all over the place, with tons of sudden stops and starts.
+And that’s the dilemma of trying to size the perfect AC unit.

 Limitations with the AC calculation methods

-What’s more, these insane temperature spikes are becoming more common in odd months.
-So, do you design for these temperature anomalies we’re experiencing today?
-If you do, your AC unit will be overly large for the rest of the year when temperatures are normal.
-But if you don’t, you’ll bake those several months where the temperature skyrockets.
+As a California resident, I feel this pain.
+The temperature seems to be rising every year, with crazy spikes becoming more common even in odd months.
+So, what’s the solution?
+Do you design for these temperature anomalies we’re facing today?
+If you do, your AC unit will be way too big for the rest of the year when temperatures are normal.
+But if you don’t, you’ll roast during those few months when the temperature soars.

-To make matters worse, what if extreme temperature cycles become permanent.
-Do you look into the future and account for them today?
-Because who wants to replace their costly AC unit every 5 years?
-I know, I don’t!
+And to make things trickier, what if these extreme temperature cycles are here to stay?
+Do you try to predict the future and account for them now?
+After all, who wants to replace their pricey AC unit every five years?
+Not this guy!

-Or, what if you remodeled your home by adding extra windows and appliances?
-You can’t just swap out your existing AC unit any longer, without doing new calculations.
+Or, what if you’ve remodeled your home and added more windows and appliances?
+Suddenly, swapping out your existing AC unit isn’t so simple—you’ll need to run new calculations.

 Important Note: SEER stands for Seasonal Energy Efficiency Ratio.
-The higher the SEER rating, the more efficient an AC unit will run.
-For example, a 20 SEER AC unit compared to a 10 SEER AC unit will have twice the efficiency.
-So you can cut your energy bill for cooling in half.
+The higher the SEER rating, the more efficiently an AC unit will run.
+For instance, a 20 SEER AC unit is twice as efficient as a 10 SEER AC unit.
+This means you can cut your energy bill for cooling in half.

 What are your thoughts on calculating AC size?
-What are your thoughts on the limitations of AC sizing?
+And what about the limitations of AC sizing?